Archive for symbol

 The use of any work without consent of the artist is PROHIBITED and will lead automatically to consequences.

-Anand is wearing a kantha silk scarf made with a hand embroidery.
+Nicaise is wrapped in a woolen scarf with a red Aari embroidery.

 “Like” the RED HALO page on Facebook and join this amazing human adventure in Varanasi,www.facebook.com/redhalo.in